skip to main content

 1. Review available data, including consultation with medical health professionals as appropriate, to identify whether the use of physical restraint may be unsafe based on medical history or past trauma,

-6. If a student enrolled in the HCPSS is physically restrained 10 times or more in a school year, the school will provide notification to the Maryland State Department of Education (MSDE) and the HCPSS at the earliest opportunity, but no longer than four (4) business days after the student’s 10th incident of physical restraint.
+If a student enrolled in the HCPSS is physically restrained ten (10) times or more in a school year, HCPSS will provide notification to the Maryland State Department of Education (MSDE) by submitting the Restraint and/or Seclusion Excessive Use: Part One Form.
+Notification will take place as soon as possible, but no longer than four (4) business days after the student’s 10th incident of physical restraint.
+This process repeats at every 10th incident thereafter.

 1. Review the student’s case, including the circumstances of each incident of physical restraint;

-2. Assess the HCPSS school or nonpublic school’s pattern of behavioral interventions to evaluate whether the HCPSS school or nonpublic school could use less restrictive behavioral health interventions; and
+2. Assess the HCPSS school or nonpublic school’s pattern of behavioral health interventions to evaluate whether the HCPSS school or nonpublic school could use less restrictive behavioral health interventions; and

-6. The use of corporal punishment or mechanical restraint are prohibited in HCPSS.
+7. The use of corporal punishment or mechanical restraint are prohibited in HCPSS.

-9. Each school will establish and maintain a team trained to implement physical restraints in emergency situations.
+11. Each school will establish and maintain a team trained to implement physical restraints in emergency situations.

-11. Monitoring and Compliance
+13. Monitoring and Compliance

 1. Total number of physical restraint incidents,